World Domination

-In this book Wilcocks outlines a simple five step plan to developing your own cosmic argument that you can then use as a steady source of income.
-You don't have to read the whole book, because honestly there's no reason to spend three hundred pages discussing something that could just as easily be explained in a few paragraphs.
-We'll start with step number one:
+In this book Wilcocks outlines a simple five step plan called the Stairway to Kevin, which allows you to effortlessly develop your own extra-terrestrial cosmology that you can then use as a steady source of income.
+You don't have to read the whole book, because honestly there's no reason to spend three hundred pages discussing something that could just as easily be explained in a few paragraphs, so we'll start with step number one:

 K